Br34kFr33/U232-Uploader/README.md

 ## Setup for scene axx
 1. Activate your quick login option on u232 site.
 2. Edit the directory paths, announce url with passkey, and q login.
-3. Change the type number on line 81 to the category you want to up load to. ex: $torrent_info['type']='9';

 ## Setup for non scene axx
 1. Activate your quick login option on u232 site.